jaydarius/web/posts/dostoevsky-crime.md

 date: '2021-01-31'
 ---

 In part two's scene at the Crystal Palace, we are witness to Rodya talking in a collected, civilized manner to an alarmed Zamyotov.
-But our protagonist's conversational approach is still tinged with derisive mockery referring to his acquaitance as "my littler sparrow."
+But our protagonist's conversational approach is still tinged with derisive mockery referring to his acquaintance as "my littler sparrow."
 This sudden turn of character is astounding, and warrants further inspection into the author's genius execution of Rodya's development.

-150 pages have passed where Dostoevsky presented Rodya from his livid state destitute living quarters.
-In part two, we are signaled that this physical and mental revival is caused by two mundane things: a friend and a meal.
+150 pages have passed where Dostoevsky presented Rodya from his livid state in festering in destitute living quarters.
+In part two, we are signaled that his physical and mental revival is caused by two mundane things: a friend and a meal.

 It's been said that fasting can relax the mind, but another perspective I offer you is to treat fasting as getting clearer about what you want.
 In this case, Rodya initially never wanted to be hungry for days on end, and with this desperation, along with his destitution, his mind focused on its best way out: murder.